Learnware-LAMDA/Learnware/README.md

   <img src="./docs/_static/img/learnware_framework.svg" width="70%"/>
 </div>

-The engine architecture is designed based on the guidelines including _decoupling_, _autonomy_, _reusability_, and _scalability_.
-The above architecture diagram illustrates the architecture and framework from the perspectives of both modules andprocesses
+The architecture is designed based on the guidelines including _decoupling_, _autonomy_, _reusability_, and _scalability_.
+The above architecture diagram illustrates the architecture and framework from the perspectives of both modules and workflows.

 - At the workflow level, the `learnware` package consists of `Submitting Stage` and `Deploying Stage`.